disketteomelette/midigamepad/README.md

 # midigamepad

 midigamepad is a vb6 app based on the work of 'Midi-Töne' by Daniel Aue, who also used the work of K. Kangbein, David Churcher, Zane Thomas and Mabry Software.
 Thanks to them!
-This is a very simple example of the application of MIDI as a gaming controller to play (specially) World of Warcraft.
+This is a very simple example of the application of MIDI (a music pad) as a gaming controller to play (specially) World of Warcraft.

 ![midigamepad-sample](https://raw.githubusercontent.com/disketteomelette/midigamepad/main/sample.gif)